idaholab/virtual_test_bed/doc/content/msr/msre/multiphysics_rz_model/msre_multiphysics_core_model.md

 Additionally, the type of transport equation solve is selected.
 In this case the a multigroup Diffusion equation is sufficient for fast multiphysics coupling.
-Additionally, options for the jacobian and fission source auxiliary variable are selected here.
+Additionally, options for the Jacobian and fission source auxiliary variable are selected here.

 !listing msr/msre/multiphysics_core_model/steady_state/neu.i block=TransportSystems